efabless/openlane2/docs/source/getting_started/newcomers/index.md

 Please note that the five mentioned steps are the major ones.
-There are several other design steps that are not mentioned here such as scan chain insertion and test patterns generations that are essential to testing the fabricated chip against fabrication defects.
+There are several other design steps that are not mentioned here such as scan chain insertion and test pattern generations that are essential to testing the fabricated chip against fabrication defects.

 ```{figure} ./asic-flow-diagram.webp